Rubberverse/qor-caddy/README.md

 #### Most probably

-- `qor-xcaddy-xpu` - Experimental, Post-build Caddy binary compressed with [upx](https://github.com/upx/upx) (probably going to be limited to 2-3 architectures)
+- `qor-xcaddy-upx` - Experimental, Post-build Caddy binary compressed with [upx](https://github.com/upx/upx) (probably going to be limited to 2-3 architectures)
 - `qor-scaddy` - Build Caddy for multi-platform using xcaddy, this is already possible with `qor-caddy` image (if you don't pass any modules, it will build vanilla) but as a seperate module with same features as `qor-caddy`, just without plugins.